Home » Publications »

 Responding to Acquisition Offers in ESOP Companies

-by Neil Brozen, Nancy Dittmer, Stephen P. Magowan, Corey Rosen, Randolph R. Smith, Jr., and James Steiker
+by Neil Brozen, Nancy Dittmer, Stephen P. Magowan, Edward C. Renenger, Corey Rosen, Mark B. Russell, Randolph R. Smith, Jr., and James G. Steiker

 This is the print version, and shipping charges apply.
 It also is available in a digital version with no shipping charges.

 A 20% quantity discount will be applied if you are a member (or join now) and order 10 or more of this publication.
 If you need to order more than the maximum number in the drop-down list below, change the quantity once you have added it to your shopping cart.

 Also see our issue brief on the other side of this issue: Acquisition Strategies for ESOP Companies.

 Edition: 2nd (February 2016)

 - Fiduciary Issues and Practical Solutions for Boards of Directors in ESOP Companies When Responding to Acquisition Offers